-- · unexpected exogenous events, such as a widespread plague; - · mandates imposed in reaction to such events, such as prohibitions of otherwise permissible activity; - · changes in general economic conditions; - · changes in performance of our automobile contracts; - · increases in interest rates; - · our ability to generate sufficient operating and financing cash flows; - · competition; - · level of losses incurred on contracts in our managed portfolio; and - · adverse decisions by courts or regulators
+- · unexpected exogenous events, such as a widespread plague; - mandates imposed in reaction to such events, such as prohibitions of otherwise permissible activity; - changes in general economic conditions; - · changes in performance of our automobile contracts; - · increases in interest rates; - our ability to generate sufficient operating and financing cash flows; - competition; - · level of losses incurred on contracts in our managed portfolio; and - · adverse decisions by courts or regulators

 The risk factors discussed above could cause our actual results to differ materially from those expressed in any forward-looking statements.
-Factors that we believe are especially important with respect to that particular statement are those discussed above under the captions "We Require a Substantial Amount of Cash to Service Our Substantial Debt," "We Need Substantial Liquidity to Operate Our Business," "Our Results of Operations Will Depend on Our Ability to Secure and Maintain Adequate Credit and Warehouse Financing on Favorable Terms," "Our Results of Operations Will Depend on Our Ability to Securitize Our Portfolio of Automobile Contracts," "If We Lose Servicing Rights on Our Portfolio of Automobile Contracts, Our Results of Operations Would Be Impaired," "If We Experience Unfavorable Litigation Results, Our Results of Operations May Be Impaired," and "If The Economy of All or Certain Regions of the United States Falls into Recession, Our Results of Operations May Be Impaired."
+Factors that we believe are especially important with respect to that particular statement are those discussed above under the captions "We Require a Substantial Amount of Cash to Service Our Substantial Debt," "We Need Substantial Liquidity to Operate Our Business," "Our Results of Operations Will Depend on Our Ability to Secure and Maintain Adequate Credit and Warehouse Financing on Favorable Terms," "Our Results of Operations Will Depend on Our Ability to Securitize Our Portfolio of Automobile Contracts," "If We Lose Servicing Rights on Our Portfolio of Automobile Contracts, Our Results of Operations May Be Impaired," and "If The Economy of All or Certain Regions of the United States Falls into Recession, Our Results of Operations May Be Impaired."